yffenim/effy/index.md

 Learn more about **Prophecy** here: https://write.as/riwq8jhgr1j0tw6q.md

-I'm also working on **Day Off:** is an app that helps you connect with your community's needs and volunteer opportunities.
+I'm also working on **Day Off:** an app that helps you connect with your community's needs and volunteer opportunities.

 Prototype development Summer 2022.
 Alpha testers in GTA high schools Fall 2022.